 Worth getting out of bed for

-Following a soak in one of the two tranquil pools, a dip in the bath-like Atlantic and a good kneading at the rustic beach spa, you should feel refreshed enough for a little adventure.
-Explore lush mountains, protected coves and untouched natural areas by having the hotel arrange a horse ride to the dramatic El Limon waterfall, a snorkeling or sailing trip along the Cabo Samana cliffs or cruise in a speedboat to the ecological reserve, Los Haitises National Pak, a haven for sea birds and native wildlife.
+Following a soak in one of the two tranquil pools, a dip in the bath-like Atlantic and a good kneading at the coconut-scented spa, you should feel refreshed enough for a little adventure.
+Explore lush mountains, protected coves and untouched natural beauty spots by having the hotel arrange a horse ride to the dramatic El Limón waterfall, a snorkelling or sailing trip along the Cabo Samana cliffs or cruise in a speedboat to the ecological reserve Los Haitises National Park, a haven for sea birds and native wildlife.

 January to March, witness the magnificent mating dance of massive humpback whales as the make their way to Samana Bay for their annual ritual.
 Ask the hotel to arrange a whale-watching excursion by boat with a local outfitter.